New Jersey State Police: Racism investigations

 In July 2023, the NAACP New Jersey State Conference called upon the Department of Justice and state Attorney General Matt Platkin to investigate allegations of systemic racism and discrimination within the state police.
 In September 2024, two separate reports were released in response to the allegations, with one focusing on the state police's Office of Professional Standards and the other on the state police's practices for recruitment, hiring, and promotion.
 The release of the reports led the NAACP to call for state police leadership to be replaced.

 A 2023 report found evidence of racial disparities in traffic enforcement by NJSP.
 After the release of the report, the NJSP was suspected to engage in a work slowdown, as it issued substantially fewer traffic tickets.

 Alleged antisemitic remarks

-On October 24, 2024, The New York Post reported that the state police's second-in-command, Lieutenant Sean Kilcomons, allegedly made an antisemitic remark about state Attorney General Matt Platkin and his son.
+On October 24, 2024, The New York Post reported that the state police's second-in-command, Lieutenant Colonel Sean Kilcomons, allegedly made an antisemitic remark about state Attorney General Matt Platkin and his son.
 Shortly thereafter, an investigation was opened into the allegations, which Attorney General Platkin recused himself from.

+Trooper Santos: Double slaying and suicide

+Lt.
+Santos of South River NJ was a State Trooper for over 20 years.
+He formerly served in executive protection unit for Governor Chris Christie and Joe Murphy.

+On Aug.
+1st 2025, Franklin Township police received three 911 calls reporting gunshots and screaming in the area of Upper Kingtown Road.
+Next day, victim's father discovered two bodies at his daughter's residence.
+"Santos was found on Aug.
+2 inside a white 2008 Mercedes SUV in Johnson Park, Piscataway, dead by a self-inflicted gunshot wound on his birthday."